Tonight (The Underdog Project song)

-"Tonight" is the second single from the album It Doesn't Matter by the group The Underdog Project.
+"Tonight" is a song by the Underdog Project, released in 2000 as the second single from the album It Doesn't Matter.
 The single is similar to their first hit "Summer Jam", from the same album.
 There are various mixes of the song, including a 2-step garage mix (OMO Remix) and a Eurodance mix (Dance Movement Remix).
-The single was also well received in Europe, although it didn't have much airplay in the US or UK.
+The single was also well received in Europe, although it did not garner much airplay in the United States or United Kingdom.